kevinfinnlee/Picpython/Python-2.7/Doc/library/stdtypes.rst

    all data until EOF is reached.
 The bytes are returned as a string object.
 An empty string is returned when EOF is encountered immediately.
 (For certain files, like ttys, it makes sense to continue reading after an EOF is hit.)
-Note that this method may call the underlying C function :cfunc:`fread` more than once in an effort to acquire as close to *size* bytes as possible.
+Note that this method may call the underlying C function :c:func:`fread` more than once in an effort to acquire as close to *size* bytes as possible.
 Also note that when in non-blocking mode, less data than was requested may be returned, even if no *size* parameter was given.

    .. note::
-      This function is simply a wrapper for the underlying :cfunc:`fread` C function, and will behave the same in corner cases, such as whether the EOF value is cached.
+      This function is simply a wrapper for the underlying :c:func:`fread` C function, and will behave the same in corner cases, such as whether the EOF value is cached.

 .. method:: file.readline([size])

    Read one entire line from the file.
-A trailing newline character is kept in the string (but may be absent when a file ends with an incomplete line). [#]_  If the *size* argument is present and non-negative, it is a maximum byte count (including the trailing newline) and an incomplete line may be returned.
-An empty string is returned *only* when EOF is encountered immediately.
+A trailing newline character is kept in the string (but may be absent when a file ends with an incomplete line).
+[6]_ If the *size* argument is present and non-negative, it is a maximum byte count (including the trailing newline) and an incomplete line may be returned.
+When *size* is not 0, an empty string is returned *only* when EOF is encountered immediately.

    .. note::

-      Unlike ``stdio``'s :cfunc:`fgets`, the returned string contains null characters (``'\0'``) if they occurred in the input.
+      Unlike ``stdio``'s :c:func:`fgets`, the returned string contains null characters (``'\0'``) if they occurred in the input.

 .. method:: file.readlines([sizehint])

-   Read until EOF using :meth:`readline` and return a list containing the lines thus read.
+   Read until EOF using :meth:`~file.readline` and return a list containing the lines thus read.
 If the optional *sizehint* argument is present, instead of reading up to EOF, whole lines totalling approximately *sizehint* bytes (possibly after rounding up to an internal buffer size) are read.
 Objects